UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team01-sheet_music_recognition.md

 Traditional methods, not based in deep learning, break down OMR into multiple stages.
 Among other things, an initial pass will clean up the image by removing staff lines, find the bars that break a stave into measures, and detect the clefs that affect the interpretation of notes in pitches.
 Next, symbols are isolated and run through a classifier.
 Finally, the individual components are reassembled and reinterpreted within the overall semantics of the piece.

-Unfortunately, such a piecewise approach typically fails to generalize.
+Unfortunately, such a piecewise approach typically fails to generalize beyond the intended musical formats, due to the manual parameter tuning required for some steps, such as staff-line removal.
+(Note, for instance, the tuning required in morphological erosion.)

 ## A Deep-Learning Solution